 Let’s be honest, buying a car can be one hectic process.
-First time buyers mostly in Kenya tend to make many mistakes when buying their cars which we are going to look at today.
-If you are planning to join the car owners club in Kenya very soon, kindly be keen not make the following mistakes.
+First-time buyers mostly in Kenya tend to make many mistakes when buying their cars which we are going to look at today.
+If you are planning to join the car owners club in Kenya very soon, kindly be keen not to make the following mistakes.

 1. Not doing Proper research before Buying

-In this era of internet, it’s very vital to to do some research and establish a shortlist of cars before you go out shopping.
-Why not just go your preferred dealers’ websites’ and look at your favorite cars?
-Also make sure you take your time, do intensive research, and read the professional reviews about the car.
+In this era of the internet, it’s very vital to do some research and establish a shortlist of cars before you go out shopping.
+Why not just go your preferred dealers’ websites’ and look at your favourite cars?
+Also, make sure you take your time, do intensive research, and read the professional reviews about the car.

 2. Buying the first car you did a test drive with